Technoblade

-Alexander (June 1, 1999 – June 2022), (Note: Technoblade's death was announced on June 30, 2022.
-While one source reported that he died on that day, several others only reported that his death was announced on that date.) known online as Technoblade (/'tEk.noU,bleId/ TEK-noh-blayd), was an American YouTuber known for his Minecraft videos, livestreams, and involvement in the Dream SMP.
+Alexander (June 1, 1999 – June 2022 (Note: Technoblade's death was announced on June 30, 2022.
+While one source reported that he died on that day, several others only reported that his death was announced on that date.)), known online as Technoblade (/'tEk.noU,bleId/ TEK-noh-blayd), was an American YouTuber known for his Minecraft videos, livestreams, and involvement in the Dream SMP.
 Technoblade registered his main channel on YouTube in 2013.
 His videos consisted primarily of Minecraft gameplay, particularly on the minigame server Hypixel.
 After rising to popularity in 2019 for his performances in player versus player (PvP) events, Technoblade was invited to the Dream SMP Minecraft server in 2020, further increasing his following.

 In August 2021, Technoblade announced his diagnosis with cancer.
 Following unsuccessful treatment attempts, Technoblade died from metastatic sarcoma in June 2022, (Note: While some sources reported that Technoblade died of sarcoma, others did not specify the type of cancer he died of.) which prompted widespread reactions across both the Minecraft and YouTube communities.
 Around that time, his YouTube channel had reached nearly 11 million subscribers.

 Internet career

 Technoblade first registered and began uploading on his main YouTube channel on October 28, 2013.
 Its content focused mainly on the video game Minecraft, particularly gameplay on the minigame server Hypixel.
 In a video from 2017, Technoblade beat Minecraft on hardcore mode using a racing wheel controller.
-In another series of videos, beginning with "The Great Potato War", he tried to produce the highest number of potatoes in the Hypixel gamemode SkyBlock, competing against rival im_a_squid_kid.
+In another series of videos, beginning with "The Great Potato War" from 2019, he tried to produce the highest number of potatoes in the Hypixel gamemode SkyBlock, competing against rival im_a_squid_kid.

 Technoblade rose in popularity in 2019, following multiple wins in Keemstar's "Minecraft Monday" tournaments in which he defeated multiple prominent content creators in combat.
 Technoblade also regularly participated in the MC Championships (MCC) tournaments with other YouTubers and won two of them.
 According to Cale Michael of Dot Esports, Technoblade was widely regarded as among the best Minecraft content creators, especially in player versus player (PvP) events.